qiskit-community/spank-plugins/docs/ux.md

 Slurm QPU resource definitions determine what physical resources can be used by slurm jobs.
 User source code should be agnostic to specific backend instances and even backend types as far as possible.
-This keeps source code portable while the QPU seletion criteria are part of the resource definition (which is considered configuration as opposed to source code).
+This keeps source code portable while the QPU selection criteria are part of the resource definition (which is considered configuration as opposed to source code).
 The source code does not have to take care resp. is not involved in resource reservation handling (that is done when slurm jobs are assigned QPU resources and start running, if applicable on the backend) or execution modes like sessions (these are automatically in place while the job is running, if applicable on the backend).
 This makes the source code more portable between similar QPU resource types through different backend access methods (such as IBM's Direct Access API and IBM's Qiskit Runtime service through IBM Quantum Platform).
 All backend types (such as IBM's Direct Access API, IBM's Qiskit Runtime service, or Pasqal's backends) follow these principles.